-Constitutional arrangements in South Asia do not seem to translate completely the radical promises of democracy into its institutions.
-These constitutions did not fully break with their pre-democratic pasts for several reasons.
+Constitutional arrangements in South Asia do not translate completely the radical promises of democracy into its institutions.
+These constitutions did not fully break with their pre-democratic pasts for several reasons:

-- In India, which also came to visibly influence Bangladesh, colonial and modern institutions of governance were used to cope with the power of the traditional social norms and structures that threatened to block the expansion of democracy. - The colonial and monarchical (in the case of Nepal) arrangements were used as effective instruments of regulation to preserve the new state. - Finally, the institutions were also seen by the elites as assurance of counter-balancing the masses.
+- Colonial and modern institutions were used in India to cope with power of traditional social norms and structures that threatened to block the expansion of democracy. - In Nepal, colonial and monarchical arrangements were used as effective instruments of regulation to preserve the new state. - Finally, colonial and monarchical institutions were seen by the elites to assure a counterbalance to the masses.

 In general, South Asian constitutions provide a wide range of civil and political rights, and deploy several institutions to safeguard the rights of underprivileged and minority groups.
+At the time of preparing this report, the constitution of Nepal was still to be drafted, but the constitutions of the other South Asian countries all include special provisions to protect and safeguard religious minorities.

-The constitutions of Bangladesh, India, Pakistan and Sri Lanka include special provisions to protect and safeguard religious minorities, while the Nepalese constitution does not recognize minorities at all.
-In spite of the above-mentioned legal provisions, enforcement is not at all secure.
-"Emergency" provisions, legal clauses allowing governments to suspend civil and political rights and the marginalization of political opposition, all based on the ideas of order and consolidation of the state apparatus, impair the enforcement of rights.
-Provisions allowing state religion - Islam in Bangladesh and Pakistan, Buddhism in Sri Lanka, and (until recently) Hinduism in Nepal - run counter to those norms forbidding discrimination on the basis of faith.
-The impact of British parliamentary traditions in the region is very strong, and inspired the design of constitutions: interdependent but autonomous legislatures and executives, independent judiciary and civilian supremacy.
+In spite of the above-mentioned provisions, enforcement is not at all secured.
+"Emergency" provisions, legal clauses allowing governments to suspend civil and political rights and the marginalization of political oppositions, all based on the ideas of order and consolidation of the state apparatus, impair the enforcement of rights.
+Provisions allowing state religions - Islam in Pakistan and Bangladesh, Buddhism in Sri Lanka, and (until recently) Hinduism in Nepal - run counter to those norms forbidding discrimination on the basis of faith.

+The impact of British parliamentary traditions in the region is very strong, and inspired constitutional design: interdependent but autonomous legislatures and executives, independent judiciary and civilian supremacy.
 However, following a global trend, executive organs in the region have taken over important law and policy-making functions previously held by legislatures.
 The judiciary, particularly the higher courts, has also taken over certain functions that do not meet Western standards, such as the political function of making or breaking a government by deliberating on the legality of dissolving elected assemblies or the dismissal of elected governments at the federal or provincial levels.
 Nevertheless, the executive exerts pressure on the judiciary through making appointments, transfers, promotions, retirement or, in the cases of Sri Lanka and Pakistan, the extension of the tenure of judges.
 Civilian control of the armed forces is established by the respective constitutions of each country.
-Nevertheless, this is effective only in India and Sri Lanka, while in Bangladesh the armed forces have taken over the government for varying lengths of time, rendering non-functional all provisions on electoral democracy.
+Nevertheless, in Nepal, the armed forces have often sided with the monarchy.

-As for electoral systems, the first-past-the-post system (FPTP) is the most common in the region, as in the case of Bangladesh.
-Proportional representation (PR) has also been adopted on a limited scale in India, Pakistan and Nepal, while Sri Lanka adopted it more extensively since 1978.
-However, the expected effects on the party system have not quite happened: while the FPTP design has produced multi-party competition in India, the introduction of PR in Sri Lanka has not been able to change the bipolar competition developed with the previous FPTP system.
+As for electoral systems, the first-past-the-post system (FPTP) is the most common in the region.
+Proportional representation (PR) has also been adopted on a limited scale in Nepal, India, and Pakistan while Sri Lanka adopted it more extensively since 1978.
+However, the expected effects over the party system have not quite happened: while the FPTP design has produced multi-party competition in India, the introduction of PR in Sri Lanka has not been able to change the bipolar competition developed with the previous FPTP system.